schadenfred/proscrypt-koans/README.md

 Right on.

-Let's leave this machine in a machine terminal shell open for running commands inside our app -- otherwise, we'd need to prepend each command with 'docker-compose exec web' -- and open a second terminal in our host OS using Ctrl+N, so we can run our tests in it:
+Let's leave this machine in a machine terminal shell open for running commands inside our web app container -- otherwise, we'd need to prepend each command with 'docker-compose exec web' -- and open a second terminal in our host OS using Ctrl+N.

+Run our koans in this new terminal:

 `$ docker-compose exec web bundle exec guard`

-You should see some red text in the terminal output.
-This is the first 'test koan' in this chapter.
-Read it, reflect on it, and then make the test koan pass, in one of two ways:
+Read the koan, reflect on it, and make it pass by doing one of these two things:

 1. Change code in an existing file in your editor.

 2. Run a command inside your web container's shell

-To find out if your code changes or the commands you've run have made the test koan pass, go to your test terminal and hit the spacebar.
-If the test koan passes, the test terminal will automatically put you onto the next test koan, and when you destroy it, the next one after that, until you're finished with the chapter.
+To find out if your code changes or the commands you've run have made the koan pass, go to your test terminal and hit the spacebar.
+If the koan passes, the terminal will move you to the next koan and so on, until you're finished with the chapter.